skf-ai/moodle-karta-plugin/README.md

 ## Usage

 When enabled for a user, a smiley chat icon appears at the bottom right of every page.
 Clicking the icon opens a small chat window.
-Any message typed by the user triggers a two‑second “Agent is thinking…” indicator before replying with the fixed text “Hi there”.
+Any message typed by the user triggers a two‑second “Agent is thinking…” indicator before the message is sent to the Karta API.
+The response from the API is then shown in the chat window.

 The plugin passes the user ID and the current course name (if available) to the JavaScript widget.
 The included widget simply logs this information to the browser console.
 Replace the logic inside `amd/src/chatbot.js` with your integration code to connect to your chosen backend service.